The Best Nursing Bras + Clothing for 2019

 - Ollie Gray Hands-Free Anywhere Bra: If you’re looking for a hands-free pumping bra that doubles as a nursing sports bra, check out Ollie Gray.
 I like that you get more support because it’s not racerback and you can adjust the straps to your comfort level.
 Its clip-down cups make feeding a breeze, and it’s tagless and stretchy and silky soft, so super comfortable.
 My only complaint is that it can get a little bulky under clothing, but the antimicrobial liner and moisture-wicking materials that fight smells and stains makes up for it!
 Plus, Hook & Eye Closures offer flexibility and added comfort for fluctuating breast size.
 I have this in black and in The Bitsy (shown) and it’s definitely the prettiest nursing bra I own!
 Use the code rootandrevel15 for 15% off your order through 4/9/19!

-- Kindred Braverly Sublime Support Bra: This is the most comfortable sports bra, though I hesitate to even call it that.
+- Kindred Bravely Sublime Support Bra: This is the most comfortable sports bra, though I hesitate to even call it that.
 While it does have a racerback style and is made of a breathable, moisture-wicking nylon/spandex blend, it’s not the most supportive (read: works well for yoga but not for CrossFit).
 I actually wound up wearing it as an everyday bra because it was so soft, with lightly lined clip-down cups for easy breastfeeding access, a wide elastic chest band and adjustable straps.
 It also fits my Freemie hands-free pump perfectly (as shown in the photo above).
-Use the code REVEL20 for 20% off, valid through April 30, 2019!
+Get 20% off all Kindred Bravely products when you shop HERE!

 - Milx Nursing and Pumping Sports Bra: This sleek black sports bra is great for moms who are both nursing and pumping–moisture-wicking spandex conforms to boobs of all shapes and sizes and helps with sweat and oh-so-sexy leakage.
 It’s a bit more supportive than some of the other nursing sports bras here thanks to the racerback design, and I find that it works great for hands-free pumping with my Spectra, or I just pull aside the cups when nursing Jackson directly.
 I also appreciated the adjustable band around the rib allows bra to grow and shrink as I did 😉 Use the code ROOT10 to get 10% off your purchase at Milx!